ajihyf/node-addon-api-helper/doc/class.md

 }
 ```

-If no constructor is specified, calling new on this class will throw an JavaScript Error.
+If no constructor is specified, calling new on this class will throw a JavaScript Error.
-But you can still create the object directly in C++(like factory pattern), see [Class as Argument](#class-as-argument) for details.
+But you can still create the object directly in C++(like factory patterns), see [Class as Argument](#class-as-argument) for details.

 ## InstanceMethod